ankssri/bulkOperation/README.md

 4. Generated file will be of the format ".jsonl" .
 Download .jsonl file.
 5. Convert .jsonl to .json format ( done by jsonlTojson.js )
 */

+Execution steps:

+Step 1: node bulkDownload.js
+Step 3: node reformatJson.js ( this file needs to be made generic to cover all scenarios) Step 2: node UploadFiles.js